Financial Aid

 Will my financial aid awards renew annually?

-It’s important that you file the FAFSA timely to ensure that you’ll be considered for all types of aid every year.
+It’s important that you file the FAFSA timely manner to ensure that you’ll be considered for all types of aid every year.
 If you meet all eligibility criteria, funding levels remain stable, and the information on your FAFSA does not change, your aid may renew in subsequent years.

 Students who fulfill all degree requirements and are eligible to graduate, but continue to enroll in Syracuse classes, are not eligible for federal or University funding renewal.